andymeneely/project-timber-wolf/rules/RULES.md

 ### The Escape Phase

 When the Escape Phase is initiated, all Gates close and all Security chits are revealed.
 Then, each player who has not reached an exit (Entrance tile) determines if they can reach it.

-Determine the number of Escape Moves you will take to an exit.
+Declare the number of Escape Moves you will take to an exit.
 Ignore Plan tokens.
 Locked tiles are impassable.
-Exiting an Unsubdued Guard costs two Escape Moves per guard.
+Exiting an Unsubdued Guard space costs one extra Escape Move per guard (i.e. two for one guard, three for two guards).
 Cameras and Pressure Sensors have no effect during Escape.
 Each leftover 💡 that a character has may be used for 1 Escape Move.

-After your use up all of your 💡, you may roll your die.
+After you use up all of your 💡, you may roll your die.
 The number shown on the die is equal to the number of Escape Moves you may use to reach an Exit.
 If you still cannot reach an Exit, you are Busted.

 *For example Andy needs (draw an example here) 5 Moves to exit: one to enter the space with Guards, two to exit the Guards, and two more moves to reach the Exit.
 Using his last 💡💡, he now needs to roll a 3 or higher to get out.*